munificent/game-programming-patterns/book/introduction.markdown

     difference between an A-rated game and millions of sales, or dropped frames and angry reviewers.

-## How To Read This
+## How to Read the Book

-This book is structured like a recipe book because it essentially *is* one.
-The chapter you're reading now introduces the book and explains how the rest of the material works.
-It tells you how to follow a recipe, prepare the ingredients, and make sure you don't leave the oven on.

-The next section revisits some of the patterns from *Design Patterns* that I feel are particularly relevant to game programming.
-It will show you some pitfalls to avoid, and some clever tricks to get the most out of them.

-Following that are the recipes: the new patterns themselves.
-They are grouped into several themes.
-Each theme describes two opposing forces encountered when building a game.
-The patterns within that theme are tools you can use to find a balance between those forces.

-For example, the "Communicating" theme is for patterns that enable parts of a game to communicate with each other.
-The primary force is that game objects *must* interact: bullets must collide with enemies, the hero must be able to play heroic sounds.
-The opposing force is that decoupling and isolating code makes it easier to understand, modify, and test.
-The patterns in this theme let modules communicate with each other, but in prescribed ways that control the coupling.
+The book is broken into three broad parts.
+The first introduces and frames the book.
+It's the chapter you're reading now along with the [next one](architecture-performance-and-games.html).

+The second part, ["Design Patterns Revisited"](design-patterns-revisited.html), goes through a handful of patterns from the Gang of Four book.
+With each one, I give my spin on it and how I think it relates to game programming.

+Finally, the last part is the real meat of the book.
+It presents thirteen new design patterns that I've found in games.
+They're grouped into four sections: [Sequencing Patterns](sequencing-patterns.html), [Behavioral Patterns](behavioral-patterns.html), [Decoupling Patterns](decoupling-patterns.html), and [Optimization Patterns](optimization-patterns.html).

-Each pattern within these themes is described using a consistent structure so that you can use this book as a reference and quickly find what you need.
+Each pattern within these sections is described using a consistent structure so that you can use this book as a reference and quickly find what you need:

-The **Intent** section provides a snapshot description of the pattern in terms of the problem it intends to solve.
+* The **Intent** section provides a snapshot description of the pattern in terms of the problem it intends to solve.
 This is first so that you can hunt through the book quickly to find a pattern that will help you with your current struggle.

-The **Motivation** section describes an example problem that we will be applying the pattern to.
+* The **Motivation** section describes an example problem that we will be applying the pattern to.
 Unlike concrete algorithms, a pattern is usually formless unless applied to some specific problem.
 Teaching a pattern without an example is like teaching baking without mentioning dough.
 This section provides the dough that the later sections will bake.

-The **Pattern** section distills the essence of the pattern out of the previous example.
+* The **Pattern** section distills the essence of the pattern out of the previous example.
 If you want a dry textbook description of the pattern, this is it.
 It's also a good refresher if you're familiar with a pattern already and want to make sure you don't forget an ingredient.

-So far, the pattern has only been explained in terms of a single example.
+* So far, the pattern has only been explained in terms of a single example.
 But how do you know if *your* problem is a good one to use the pattern on?
 The **When to Use It** section provides some guidelines on when the pattern is useful, and when it's best avoided.
 The **Keep in Mind** section points out implications that using the pattern has on your program.

-A pattern is a template for a solution.
+* A pattern is a template for a solution.
 Each time you use it, you'll likely implement it differently.
 The next section, **Design Decisions**, covers the different ways you might render the abstract pattern into hard code.

-This is a whole lot of exposition and not a lot of code to look at.
+* This is a whole lot of exposition and not a lot of code to look at.
 The **Sample Code** remedies that by walking through an example implementation or two.
 If, like me, you need concrete examples to really *get* something, this is your section.

-To wrap it up, there's a short **See Also** section that shows how this pattern relates to others both in this book and in *Design Patterns*.
+* To wrap it up, there's a short **See Also** section that shows how this pattern relates to others both in this book and in *Design Patterns*.
 This will give you a clearer picture of how a pattern lives in the larger pattern ecosystem.